The Ultimate List of Jobs For Artists

-Do you love art and creating but have no idea how to pursue it as a career?
-Or maybe you have just completed your art degree at university and not sure how you can even use it in the real world.
+Do you love art but have no idea how to pursue it as a career?
+Do you want to read about jobs for artists?
+Or maybe you have just completed your art degree at university and are unsure how to use it in the real world.
 Don’t worry!
-I have you covered!
-I have created the ultimate list of art jobs for any and every artist looking to turn their skill and passion into an extraordinary career.
-There are 46 art related jobs, that I can think of, and each one of them comes with so many opportunities to be the best you can be.
-From starting your own commission-based art business to working with the film and food industry.
-There is something here for everyone so take your pick and get going on your art career!
+We have you covered!
+We have created the ultimate list of art career ideas.
+The list is for any artist looking to turn their skill and passion into an extraordinary career.
+From starting your own commission-based art business to working with the film or food industry, there is something for everyone.

 1. Commission Artist